 WOULD YOU LIKE TO SAVE THIS POST?

-In the Western tradition, black-eyed beans or peas are supposed to bring good luck if eaten in the new year.
-I bet you will be surprised to know that these robust and earthy beans (called 'lobia') are eaten all year round with a lot of gusto in north India.
-Needless to say, in the form of a curry:) Indians love a good curry (and so does the rest of the world, I suspect), and this lobia curry is as good as it gets.
-With lots of onions, ginger, garlic, tomatoes and spices and a simple enough method of cooking, there's no way you can go wrong with this dish.
+In the Western tradition, black-eyed peas are supposed to bring good luck if eaten in the new year.
+But in North India, these robust and earthy beans are eaten all year round with a lot of gusto... needless to say, in the form of a curry:) Indians love a good curry (and so does the rest of the world, I suspect), and this lobia curry is as good as it gets.
+With some common ingredients like onions, ginger, garlic, tomatoes and spices and a simple enough method of cooking, there's no way you can go wrong with this dish.

-I like it equally with roti (Indian bread) or rice, and you can have spoonfuls of it from a bowl (like soup) if that's what you like.
+Lobia tastes equally nice with roti (Indian bread) or rice, and you can have spoonfuls of it from a bowl (like soup) if that's what you like.
 I always make a large batch and I'm never sorry I did.
 You can't make it in small amounts, it's just that sort of recipe.
-Not because you can't can't but because you will immediately regret not making lots of it as soon as you taste it!
-Plus, it keeps well in the fridge for a few days so there's no reason to be stingy with those beans!
-And of course, the instant pot makes it all very simple.
+Not because you can't, but because you will immediately regret not making lots of it as soon as you taste it!
+Plus, it keeps well in the fridge for a few days so there's no reason to be stingy.
+And of course, your pressure cooker will make short work of cooking the beans.

 Ingredients